8: Pitch, Loudness and Timbre

 - Video/audio examples:

 Generally the loudness of a sound is related to the amplitude of the sound wave; a wave with bigger variations in pressure generally sounds louder.
+For any type of wave the energy carried by the wave is proportional to amplitude squared.
+This means doubling the amplitude increases the power by a factor of four (two squared).
 But the amount of energy reaching your ear also depends on the frequency since a wave with more oscillations per second (higher frequency) will mean the same amplitude hits your eardrum more often.
 Sound intensity is defined to be the energy per second (power in Watts) reaching a given area (measured in square meters).
 Normal conversation has an intensity of about 10-6 W/m2.

 - A two fold increase in intensity (twice as loud in W/m2) equals and addition of 3 dB to the SIL.
 Suppose one trombone produces a sound level of 40dB.
 How loud are four trombones?
 Doubling the number of trombones to two adds 3dB, doubling again to four adds 3dB more so the new sound level is 46dB.